Satisfactory Academic Progress Policies

 Financial Aid Appeals

-Student’s placed on financial aid suspension are allowed to appeal their suspension.
-The student is notified by mail of their suspension.
-The letter will let the student know the time frame of when to return their appeal.
-An appeal form is included with the letter (See attached for example of appeal form).
+Students placed on financial aid suspension are allowed to appeal their suspension.
+The student is notified by email of their suspension.
+The email will let the student know the time frame of when to return their appeal.
+An appeal form is included with the email (See attached for an example of the appeal form).
 The appeal form must be returned to the Office of Financial Aid.
 The appeal will then be submitted to the Admissions and Financial Aid Appeals Committee.

 If a student’s appeal is approved the Admissions and Financial Aid Appeals Committee, an email will be sent to the student’s school email address.
 It will provide a suggested academic plan for the student, that if followed will ensure that the student is able to meet SAP by a specific point in time.
 In most circumstances, this plan includes meeting with the Office of Student Success to determine what courses a student needs to take and at what pace those courses should be taken to ensure SAP within the following year.
 Graduate students would meet with the Graduate office to determine an academic plan based on their specific field of study and an appropriate course load to ensure SAP within the following year.
 The plan would also include resources available to the student if necessary such as, but not limited to: the counseling center, a tutoring center based on a field of study, a degree evaluation, etc.